Familial lipoprotein lipase deficiency

 Blood tests will be done to check cholesterol and triglyceride levels.
-Rarely, a special blood test may be done after you are given blood thinners through a vein.
+Sometimes, a special blood test is done after you are given blood thinners through a vein.
 This test looks for lipoprotein lipase activity in your blood.

 Twenty grams of fat is equal to one of the following:

 The average American diet has a fat content of up to 45% of total calories.
 Fat-soluble vitamins A, D, E, and K and mineral supplements are recommended for people who eat a very low-fat diet.
-Dietary counseling may be helpful for patients who are trying to stick to a strict diet and still get enough calories and nutrients.
+You may want to discuss your diet needs with your provider and a registered dietitian.

 Pancreatitis that is related to lipoprotein lipase deficiency responds to treatments for that disorder.

-Persons with this condition who follow a very low-fat diet may live into adulthood.
+People with this condition who follow a very low-fat diet can live into adulthood.

 Pancreatitis and recurrent episodes of abdominal pain may develop.

 Xanthomas are not usually painful unless they are rubbed a lot.